ArduPilot/ardupilot_wiki/common/source/docs/common-vibration-damping.rst

    actually specified at 15 to 20 percent compression for optimal damping.
 #.
 Although 30 durometer Sorbothane seems an excellent candidate,
-   personal experience indicates that it becomes permanently compressed and is not as effective at vibration reduction as the Gel solutions.
+   experience indicates that it becomes permanently compressed and is not as effective at vibration reduction as the Gel solutions.
 #.
 A link to a Blog about the first APM anti-vibration mounting system
    to achieve 0.05 G damping (2/20/2013 improved to 0.02 G), a dual zone